4DimK/Prusa-MINI-bear-Z10-mod/README.md

 ## Firmware

 The goal of this mod is to make it compatible with the Original Prusa MINI(+) firmware, as to avoid the effort of maintaining a custom version.

+Although the printer works directly after the mod, few *quality of file* features implemented at firmware level, are not compatible.
+Mainly, the most important incompatible featuresa re the `load/unload` scripts.
+Currently I am looking for possible workarounds that can be automated.

 ## Print profiles